 Into the entrance, turn right and push open the half-glazed door to the Public Bar.

 Gas!
 GAS!
 Quick, boys!—An ecstasy of fumbling Fitting the clumsy helmets just in time, But someone still was yelling out and stumbling And flound’ring like a man in fire or lime.— Dim through the misty panes and thick green light, As under a green sea, I saw him drowning.

-OK, it wasn't quite as bad as Wilfred Owen's description but a thick grey fog fell from the space vacated by the door.
+OK, it wasn't quite as bad as Wilfred Owen's description of the trenches but a thick grey fog fell from the space vacated by the door.
 Exhaust from Marlboro, Woodbine and Castella stung the eyes.
-Sandra would appear, wraithlike, through the haze from the residential area, manoeuvering her wheelchair with much-practised aplomb within the tight confines of the area behind the bar.
+The landlady would appear, wraithlike, through the haze from the residential area, manoeuvering her wheelchair with much-practised aplomb within the tight confines of the area behind the bar.

 "Two pints of Pedigree, please."
 We'd take them, always star-bright in their straight glasses, along with a couple of packets of peanuts, dry roasted for me and salted for Brian and, if we were lucky, sit ourselves down under the picture of a Lancaster.
 Either that or beneath one of the other Rolls Royce Merlin-engined planes that adorned the walls.
 Very often it was standing room only.
 A typical neighbourhood local, filled with a mix of, err, locals.
 And not so locals.

 On one occasion I recall noticing a pair of young ladies.
 One in particular caught my attention.

 "It's years since I was in the Bridgend Inn"